-4. Any undertakingsintermediaries legitimately recognised as shareholders by virtue of the accounting record of their shares but acting on behalf of several individualsfinal beneficiaries may split votes and vote differently in fulfilment of different voting instructions, as the case may be.
+4. Any intermediaries legitimately recognised as shareholders by virtue of the accounting record of their shares but acting on behalf of several final beneficiaries may split votes and vote differently in fulfilment of different voting instructions, as the case may be.

-The intermediaries contemplated in the preceding paragraph may grant proxies for voting in favour of each of the indirect holders final beneficiaries or to third parties designated by the latter, with no limit on the number of proxies.
+The intermediaries may grant proxies for voting in favour of each of the final beneficiaries or to third parties designated by the latter, with no limit on the number of proxies.

-5. In cases of proxy solicitations, the document containing the powers of attorney shall contain or annex the agenda, request for voting instructions and indications of how the proxy is to vote when no specific instructions have been issued.
+5. In cases of proxy solicitations, the document containing the powers of attorney shall contain or annex the agenda, request for voting instructions and indications of how the proxy is to vote when no other specific instructions have been issued.
 A proxy solicitation shall be deemed to exist whenever any one person represents more than three shareholders.